The brilliant Horrible Histories boat tour is a must

 The brilliant actors bring the history of the River Thames to life

-Your guide for the trip is Billie, a schoolchild who has won a special trip along the River Thames with her teacher.
+Your guide for your Horrible Histories boat tour is Billie, a schoolchild who has won a special trip along the River Thames with her teacher.
 Both actors are from the Birmingham Stage Company.
-Together the duo trade titbits, offer nuggets of information and try and outdo one another with gruesome facts.
+Together the duo trade titbits, offer nuggets of information and try and outdo one another with gruesome stories.
 Billie, in particular, draws on her family’s long London lineage to share fun facts, curious tales and, of course, fart jokes.

 Horrible Histories Boat Tour